Life lessons from ultramarathons (even if you never plan to run one)

 “The mental aspect of running an ultramarathon is probably just as big, if not bigger, than the physical training.
 If you don't believe in yourself, you’re not going to accomplish it.”

-Practice, and even pretend
+Practise, and even pretend

 trail in mountains